 What is Music: Count Us In (MCUI)?

 MCUI is Australia’s largest school music advocacy and participation program, growing in its reach and impact since 2007.
-In 2016 – over 600,000 kids from more than 2,500 schools learnt, rehearsed and performed the same song, at the same time, right across Australia.
-We have nearly 7000 teachers registered and using the programs in their classrooms.
+In 2017 – over 745,000 kids from more than 3,400 schools learnt, rehearsed and performed the same song, at the same time, right across Australia.
+We have thousands of teachers registered and using the programs in their classrooms.